ExapunksBacardi/ExapunksRecords/README.md

 # Note
 Also, there are a few cases where I tie a record, but don't hold the subrecord (the other scores in the triplet).
 I will still post these.
 There also a few levels missing, these are the ones I haven't at least tied yet.

-Also, currently only the cycle levels are available as plain text.
-The size records are .solution files, and can be copied to your game-directory.